F1R3FLY-io/f1r3fly/README.md

 ### 📦 Additional Resources

-> **Note for F1R3FLY Projects**: This README follows our organization's commitment to documentation-first development and LLM-enhanced workflows.
+> **Note for F1R3FLY.io Projects**: This README follows F1R3FLY.io's commitment to documentation-first development and LLM-enhanced workflows.
 The core documentation structure supports systematic development and clear communication of project goals and progress.